Michael-Nwachukwu/Zk-Training/README.md

-# Zk-Training
+# ZERO KNOWLEDGE PLAYGROUND

-A repository dedicated to learning and practicing zero-knowledge concepts, with progress tracked through hands-on implementation using the Rust programming language.
+This repository dedicated to learning and practicing zero-knowledge concepts, with progress tracked through hands-on implementation using the Rust programming language.

 ## Table of Contents